axvr/axvr.io/projects/index.md

 ## Archived/deprecated projects

 - [txtdb](https://github.com/axvr/txtdb) - An experimental RDBMS and DB engine
-  using CSV text files to store tables.
+  using CSV files to store tables.
 - [ALIS](https://github.com/axvr/alis) - An Arch Linux installer.
 This was my first programming project, it is embarrassing how bad the code quality is.